 Campbell Wealth Management

-Campbell Wealth Management (CWM) is a fee-based firm with more than $300 million in assets under management.
+Campbell Wealth Management (CWM) is a fee-based firm with millions in assets under management.
 It mainly focuses on comprehensive retirement planning.
 To receive services from Campbell, you usually need minimum assets of $50,000.

 The team at CWM includes five certified financial planners (CFPs), two chartered financial analysts (CFAs).
 Other professional designations represented at the firm include accredited investment fiduciary (AIF), one chartered financial consultant (ChFC), one chartered mutual fund counselor (CMFC), one accredited wealth management advisor (AWMA), one member of the Council of Development Finance Agencies (CDFA) and one chartered advisor for senior living (CASL).

 Campbell Wealth Management Background